urbit/tlon.io/content/dev/dev-guide.md

 ##### Setting up a new desk

- - To create a new desk we'll need to merge from an existing one, think of this like creating a new branch.
+ - To create a new desk we'll need to merge from an existing one.
+Think of this like creating a new branch.
  - Let's create a new `hello` desk by merging from `%garden` (`garden` is just an old name for the application now referred to as `landscape`).
   - Let's start up our fake `zod`.
     - ```bash